FieldShield Features and Benefits

 Rich functional choices

-More than a dozen categories of protection functions allow you to make security decisions on the nature of each datum and considerations like: security level, reversibility, ciphertext appearance, and speed.
+More than a dozen categories of static data masking functions -- including format-preserving encryption, redaction, and pseudonymization -- allow you to make security decisions on the nature of each datum and considerations like: security level, reversibility, ciphertext appearance, and speed.
+FieldShield also has several options for dynamic data masking.

 Cross-platform executable and libraries